 Again, the term only means that the diamond has these characteristics, and they will be mentioned of course on the GIA certificate of a diamond, but GIA will not “feature” the diamond as Triple Excellent on the report.

-This is an example of a GIA certificate that shows Excellent grade next to Cut, Polish, and Symmetry: (Click here or on the certificate to see the original diamond on Blue Nile)
+This is an example of a GIA certificate that shows an Excellent grade next to Cut, Polish, and Symmetry: (Click here or on the certificate to see the original diamond on Blue Nile)

 Do you see any mention for the Triple Excellent thing?
 Exactly…

 What to Look for in a Diamond to Get a Great Sparkle?

-If you’re buying online from vendors like James Allen or Whiteflash, you can see a magnified image of your diamond so you can make sure it’s an eye-clean one; you know with their high-tech cutting-edge imaging technologies!
+If you’re buying online from vendors like James Allen or Blue Nile, you can see a magnified image of your diamond so you can make sure it’s an eye-clean one; you know with their high-tech cutting-edge imaging technologies!

-Triple Excellent VS Regular Diamond, What to Choose!
+Triple Excellent VS Regular Diamond, Decisions Decisions!

 Conclusion on Triple Excellent Diamonds: Buy or Don’t?